-The Citi Prestige card is currently offering 40,000 Thank You points if you spend $4,000 in the first 3 months after opening your account (this amount was decreased in July 2016 from the 50,000 points originally offered when the card was introduced in 2014).
+The Citi Prestige card is currently offering no sign up bonus Previous offer was 40,000 Thank You points if you spend $4,000 in the first 3 months after opening your account (this amount was decreased in July 2016 from the 50,000 points originally offered when the card was introduced in 2014).
 Like most premium cards, the annual fee of $450 is not waived for the first year.

 The Citi Prestige earns ThankYou points, which are a type of flexible (transferrable) point.
 These are the earning categories for the card: